Koh Bon / Koh Tachai diving on MV Chai Yo

 Koh Bon is a remote small uninhabited island which belongs to the Similan Islands National Marine Park.
 It’s located about 20 kilometers north of Similan Island No 9.
 The island has the shape of a horseshoe and no beaches.
 It is made of volcanic rock and over time waves and currents have cut some holes right through the island where you can see the waves surge through them both above and below the surface.

-The West Ridge is the favorite amongst most divers and located at the south west corner of the island.
-The southern part is a step-down wall that falls down to 40+ meters and is covered in tiny colorful soft corals and beautiful sea fans of different sizes, shapes and colors.
-The cracks in the wall accommodate a vast amount of little critters like shrimps of all kinds, tiny crabs and many amazing nudibranchs. . . heaven for macro photographers, so make sure you have enough batteries and a big memory card with you!
+The West Ridge is the favorite amongst most divers and located at the southwest corner of the island.
+The southern part is a step-down wall that falls down to 40+ meters and is covered in tiny colorful soft corals and beautiful sea fans of different sizes, shapes, and colors.
+The cracks in the wall accommodate a vast amount of little critters like shrimps of all kinds, tiny crabs and many amazing nudibranchs. . . heaven for macro photographers, so makes sure you have enough batteries and a big memory card with you!

 The northern side of the ridge is more of a gentle slope with coral bommies forming mushroom-like formations out of the hard corals.
 Some of these big coral heads are covered in butterfly fish and known as cleaner stations for the majestic Manta Rays.
 They love to hang out with us, get cleaned and play with our bubbles; all you do is sit back and enjoy the show.

-The Reef slopes from a depth of 10 meters down to sandy bottom at 25 to 30 meters.
-The majority of corals here are hard corals including staghorn coral, table coral and brain coral and you will find an abundance of life due to the usually medium to strong currents but this is what brings in the big fish.
-Schooling fish like barracudas, trevallies, snappers and bat fish swim into the current and there a two huge napoleon wrasses around as well.
+The Reef slopes from a depth of 10 meters down to the sandy bottom at 25 to 30 meters.
+The majority of corals here are hard corals including staghorn coral, table coral, and brain coral and you will find an abundance of life due to the usually medium to strong currents but this is what brings in the big fish.
+Schooling fish like barracudas, trevallies, snappers, and batfish swim into the current and there two huge napoleon wrasses around as well.
 If you are really lucky you might even see a small Blacktip Reefshark or a Leopard Shark.